An essay about a better (mini-)society by Luc Sala (with Wikipedia)

 Thomas More describing a fictional island in the

-intended.
-Despite this, most modern usage of the term "Utopia"
+Despite this, most modern usage of the term "Utopia" assumes the

-assumes the latter meaning, that of a place of perfection rather than
+latter meaning, that of a place of perfection rather than nonexistence.
+Some

-nonexistence.
-Some questions have arisen about the fact that writers and people
+questions have arisen about the fact that writers and people in history have

-in history have used utopia to define a perfect place.
-Utopia is a
+used utopia to define a perfect place.
+Utopia is a perfect but unreal

 It is a perfect version of Republic wherein the beauties of society